 This is easily one of my favorite places I have ever stayed!
 I was sad to leave!

 Hotel Lindo Ajijic

-	This hotel is on the opposite side of the main road from where the majority of the action happens in town.
-That said, nothing is far in Ajijic, just a short walk away.
+This Ajijic hotel is on the opposite side of the main road from where the majority of the action happens in town.
+That said, nothing is far in this small town, just a short walk away.
 Because of its location higher up on the hill, you can get fantastic views from your room.
 There is a swimming pool, a jacuzzi, and a relaxing garden area with benches and pool beds.
 There is also a spa on the grounds which was very relaxing.
 The people working here were very kind and helpful.

 This is one of the more affordable hotels in the area.
 The location is just on the opposite side of the main road through town from the water, but everything is so close and easy to walk to.
 The hotel has a terrace with a decent view, free private parking, a garden, and breakfast included.

 This is a great Ajijic hotel right at the top of the hill with a fantastic view, and just a few minutes from hiking trails.
 The hotel has shared gardens, an outdoor pool and rooms with partial lake views.
 All rooms have a fan, a minibar and a private bathroom with free toiletries.
 Studios also have a kitchen.
 Breakfast is included.
 There are also bbq’s available for use.
 Free parking.